museomix/museomix.org-v2/wp-content/plugins/media-file-renamer/readme.txt

 = 3.4.5 =
 * Fix: Better handling of umlauts.
 * Info: There will be an important warning showing up during this update.
-It is an important annoucement.
+It is an important announcement.

 = 3.2.7 =
 * Fix: Slug was not getting renamed after recent WP update.